nixiz/yazilim-notlari/_posts/2023-10-07-thread_pool-en.md

 ## Rewrite It with STL

-When I saw the new `thread_pool` usage and the new `executor` defitinition to Asio library, I really liked it.
-To understand how they achieved to get return values from async operations by using single wrapper function and to improve my skills I decided to rewrite the thread_pool implementation in plain C++ and using only STL.
-As I was trying to replicate the `boost::asio::thread_pool` implementation, I kept the function calls and `use_future` wrapper as a requirement for myself.
-When I finished to implement, my own `thread_pool` design was as below:
+When I saw the new `thread_pool` usage and the new [`executor`](https://www.boost.org/doc/libs/1_83_0/doc/html/boost_asio/std_executors.html) definition in the Asio library, I was impressed.
+To understand how they were able to get return values from asynchronous operations using a single wrapper function and to improve my skills, I decided to rewrite the thread pool implementation in plain C++ using only the STL.
+I set a requirement for myself to replicate the `boost::asio::thread_pool` implementation as closely as possible, including the function calls and [`use_future`](https://www.boost.org/doc/libs/1_83_0/boost/asio/use_future.hpp) wrapper.
+When I finished my implementation, it looked like this:

 ```cpp
 class thread_pool